EnergyBasedFlowClassifier/EFC/README.md

 # EFC

 The Energy-based Flow Classifier (EFC) is a new classification method to be used in network intrusion detection systems.
+This repository holds the scripts from the initial studies of the EFC method.
+Nowdays, EFC is available as a scikit-learn compatible [package](https://github.com/EnergyBasedFlowClassifier/EFC-package).

 This repository contains two EFC implementations: a single-class version and a multi-class version.
 To use the algorithm in either version, you need to download the files **dca_functions.pyx**, **classification_funtions_seq.pyx**, **classification_functions_parallel.pyx** and **setup.py**.